Hopac/Hopac/Docs/Programming.md

 is used for making games.
 [Kismet](http://en.wikipedia.org/wiki/UnrealEd#Kismet) is a tool that enables artists to create scripts in UnrealScript using a visual interface.
-Working with Kismet, artists can basically creates games by combining building blocks created by programmers.
+Working with Kismet, artists can basically create games by combining building blocks created by programmers.
 Those building blocks can be seen as black boxes that have some inputs, outputs and have some interesting behaviour mapping the inputs to outputs.